How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

 Unfortunately, we will never know because wheat domesticated humans and created a domino effect.

-Where Hunter-Gatherers Early Minimalist?
+Were Hunter-Gatherers Early Minimalists?

-This excerpt from Yuval Noah Harari’s book: “Sapiens: A Brief History of Humankind”, simply explains the fraud of the Agricultural Revolution:
+This excerpt from Yuval Noah Harari’s book, “Sapiens: A Brief History of Humankind”, simply explains the fraud of the Agricultural Revolution:

-“Scholars once proclaimed that the agricultural revolution was a great leap forward for humanity.
-They told a tale of progress fuelled by human brain power.
-Evolution gradually produced ever more intelligent people.
-Eventually, people were so smart that they were able to decipher nature’s secrets, enabling them to tame sheep and cultivate wheat.
 As soon as this happened, they cheerfully abandoned the grueling, dangerous, and often spartan life of hunter-gatherers, settling down to enjoy the pleasant, satiated life of farmers.
 Space Machine

 I believe they were early minimalists.
 They had few possessions, only what they could carry.
 They followed their food source and worked with their friends and family to obtain it.

-After completing the daily tasks necessary for survival, they spent the rest of the day enjoying life.
-As it should be.
+After completing the daily tasks necessary for survival, they spent the rest of the day enjoying life as it should be.

 Conclusion